 How to Make the Rhubarb Filling

-Instead of adding sugar directly to the rhubarb, rhubarb is cooked in caramel syrup.
-The final cooked fruit has a subtle caramel taste that goes really well with the fruit and the mascarpone filling.
+Instead of adding sugar directly to the rhubarb, I cooked the rhubarb in a caramel syrup which adds sweetness and breaks down the rhubarb.
+The final cooked fruit has a subtle caramel taste that goes really well with the mascarpone filling.

 How to Assemble the Rhubarb Hand Pies

 Remove the chilled dough from the refrigerator and let it sit for 10-15 minutes on the work surface to make it easier to roll.

 Roll the dough until it is 1/8-inch thick.
 Cut out the 3-inch dough squares.
 I like using the square cutters because there is less rerolling of the dough, but if you don't have square cutters use round cutters or cut squares out using a ruler and a sharp knife or pasty cutter.

 Place a teaspoon of the mascarpone filling in the center of the dough and 1-1/2 teaspoons of rhubarb filling on top of the mascarpone.
 Brush the edges of the dough with the egg wash, place another dough square on top

 - Place a teaspoon of the mascarpone filling in the center of the dough and 1-1/2 teaspoons of rhubarb filling on top of the mascarpone.

 - Brush the edges of the dough with the egg wash and place another dough square on top of the filling.